May 21-23, 2015

 Located on Philadelphia’s bustling “Avenue of the Arts,” dancers will take class at University of the Arts, Terra Hall.
 Within the building are six spacious studios fully equipped with mirrors, barres, and musical equipment

 Click below to see our 2015 distinguished faculty!

-Thank you to our generous sponsors.Without the help of these companies, this festival would not be possible!
+Thank you to our generous contributors.Without the help of these companies, this festival would not be possible!

 Philadelphia Mural Arts Program

 PDT’s Alumni Association